emilyriederer/convo/README.md

 - Current regex support slightly unreliable.
 Need to better document and expand
 - More aesthetic documentation (`describe_*()` functions)
 - Better set operations for combining instead of overwriting full `convo` specifications (not just stub lists)
+- Explore integration with `dm` package to validate names across a schema

 ## Example